1974 French Embassy attack in The Hague: Background

 The Japanese Red Army was a communist terrorist organisation dedicated to eliminating the Japanese government and monarchy and launching a worldwide revolution.
-The organisation carried out many attacks and assassinations in the 1970s, including the Lod Airport massacre in Tel Aviv three years earlier.
+The organisation carried out many attacks and assassinations in the 1970s, including the Lod Airport massacre in Tel Aviv two years earlier.

 Embassy attack

 Three Japanese Red Army members stormed the embassy on Friday 13 September 1974.
-A few minutes later, three Dutch policemen entered the embassy and were immediately caught under fire.
-Two policemen were seriously injured due to the gunfire and the other opened fire.
+A few minutes later, three Dutch police officers entered the embassy and were immediately caught under fire.
+Two police officers were seriously injured due to the gunfire and the other opened fire.
 One of them was policewoman Hanke Remmerswaal, who was shot in the back, puncturing a lung.

 The Red Army demanded the release of their member Yoshiaki Yamada (also known as Yatsuka Furuya), one million dollars, as well as the use of a French aeroplane.
 Due to the position of the building in a central part of the city (Smidsplein), the Dutch authorities, in consultation with the Government of France, chose to negotiate for the release of the hostages instead of mounting a rescue operation.

 The two female hostages were released after two days.

 Paris café attack

 On 15 September, a grenade was thrown into the Le Publicis Drugstore café in the Saint-Germain-des-Prés district in Paris.
 The attack killed two people and wounded 34, including two children who were maimed.
 The attack was linked to the still ongoing siege and hostage-taking at the French embassy in The Hague.

-The Popular Front for the Liberation of Palestine (PFLP) claimed responsibility of the attack, and in 1996 a former member of the group, Carlos the Jackal, was charged with the attack.
+The Popular Front for the Liberation of Palestine (PFLP) claimed responsibility for the attack, and in 1996 a former member of the group, Carlos the Jackal, was charged with the attack.
 The hostage-taking by the PFLP-allied JRA in The Hague had also been orchestrated by Carlos according to prosecutors.
 The Paris attack was said to have finally pressured the French government into releasing the jailed JRA member.
 Carlos personally claimed responsibility for the attack in a 1979 interview with an Arab magazine, which he later denied.

 End of siege

-After lengthy negotiations, around 10:00 am on Tuesday 17 September, the France agreed, in return for the release of the hostages, to free Furuya from a French prison, US$300,000, in addition to a flight out of the Netherlands in an Air France-owned Boeing 707, which would later take off with the four terrorists and a Dutch-English crew piloted by Pim Sierks from Amsterdam's Schiphol Airport.
+After lengthy negotiations, around 10:00 am on Tuesday 17 September, France agreed, in return for the release of the hostages, to free Furuya from a French prison, US$300,000, in addition to a flight out of the Netherlands in an Air France-owned Boeing 707, which would later take off with the four terrorists and a Dutch-English crew piloted by Pim Sierks from Amsterdam's Schiphol Airport.
 The plane flew the hostage-takers to Aden, South Yemen for refueling, before bringing them to Damascus, Syria.
 They were then forced to give up their ransom and weapons, which were then returned to the French Embassy in Damascus.

 According to Ambassador Jacques Senard, at least 20 shots were fired by the terrorists during the siege.
 Both the captives and Dutch authorities claimed that the kidnappers were highly trained; the ambassador called the group's leader a "skilled negotiator".